Antiferromagnetic Bloch line driven by spin current as room-temperature analog of a fluxon in a long Josephson junction: Model and problem formulation

 The contribution of nonconservative processes - energy loss due to the dissipation combined with the torque-induced energy gain, is taken into account by choosing the dissipative Rayleigh function in the form \cite{gomonay_spin_2010, ivanov_spin_2020}:

-where $\alpha$ is an effective Gilbert damping, $\tau$ is the amplitude of the spin-transfer torque (STT) expressed in the units of frequency.
-Here, we utilize the spin-Hall effect for the STT generation, see Fig. \ref{img:schema}; a direct current passing through the Pt layer injects a perpendicularly-polarized spin current into the AFM layer, creating a nonconservative STT $\tau = \sigma j$, where $j$ is the density of the electrical current, $\sigma$ – STT efficiency \cite{maekawa_spin_2012}.
+where $\alpha$ is an effective Gilbert damping, $\tau$ is the spin torque (ST) amplitude expressed in frequency units.
+Here, we utilize the spin-Hall effect for the ST generation, see Fig. 1; a direct current passing through the heavy metal layer with spin-orbit interaction (e.g., Pt) injects a polarized spin current into the AFM layer.
+This injection gives rise to a nonconservative ST, so-called spin-orbit torque, $\tau = \sigma j$, where $j$ is the density of the electrical current, and $\sigma$ is the ST efficiency.
+Alternatively, spin-transfer torque (produced by current polarization through the ferromagnetic layer) can also be employed.
 The torque polarization is chosen to be along the AFM easy axis.

 The Lagrangian of the form (\ref{eq:lagrangian}) in the limit of purely uniaxial symmetry specifies solution for a static DW with $\cos \theta = \tanh (y/\Delta)$ and $\phi = \phi_0$, where $\Delta = \sqrt{A/K}$ is the DW thickness and $\phi_0$ determines the rotation plane of the $\mathbf{l}$ vector in the wall.
 A fairly detailed analysis of the DW dynamics can be provided by representing DW as a particle-like object with two degrees of freedom.
 Thus, substitutions $y \rightarrow y_0 - Y(t)$ and $\varphi_0 \rightarrow \Phi(t)$, where $Y$ describes the displacement of the DW center from the initial position $y_0$, and $\Phi$ is the DW phase, define translational and rotational degrees of freedom respectively.
 This description refers to the so-called collective coordinates approach, which is used to study the DW forced dynamics \cite{clarke_dynamics_2008, kim_propulsion_2014, ovcharov_spin_2022}.
-This method can be easily extended to the case of a relatively long DW by considering an additional dependence of collective variables on the coordinate $z$ along with the DW \cite{khodenkov_bloch_2006}.
+This method can be easily extended to study dynamics along the DW by considering an additional dependence of collective variables on the coordinate $z$ \cite{khodenkov_bloch_2006}.